Thursday, 29 July 2021

-Our families can be a great support for us but problems in our relationships with them can contribute to feelings of distress.
-Conflict with parents, siblings, or their relationships with each other can be a real cause of stress and anxiety.
+Our families can be a great support.
+But problems in our relationships with them can contribute to feelings of distress.
+Conflict with parents, siblings, or their relationships with each other can cause real stress and anxiety.

 Loss and grief

-When we experience a bereavement we can go through a whirlwind of emotions.
-It can also result in us being anxious about the possibility of experiencing the loss of someone else in our lives.
+When we experience bereavement we can go through a whirlwind of emotions.
+It can also result in anxiety about the possibility of losing someone else in our lives.

 Keeping up with friends

-When at school or college with people the same age it can be easy to compare yourself, noticing the differences between yourself and others.
+At school or college with people the same age, it can be easy to compare yourself.
+You can notice the differences between yourself and others.
 This is not necessarily a bad thing.
-But developing a habit of it can be the start of self-criticism which can be unhelpful and a cause of anxiety.
+But developing a habit of it can be the start of self-criticism which can be unhelpful and cause anxiety.

 Taking on responsibilities

-If we have too much responsibility while we’re young this can be overwhelming.
-This can happen if someone was ill in your family, or a parent or older sibling experienced an addiction, or you come from a big family with lots of younger siblings.
+Having too much responsibility while we’re young can be overwhelming.
+This can happen if someone was ill in your family, or a parent or older sibling experienced an addiction.
+Or also if you come from a big family with lots of younger siblings.